 Water stains on your ceiling or walls are often the first signs of a roof leak.
 Left unchecked, leaks can lead to significant structural damage and costly repairs.

-Shingle roofs and metal roofs require different roof maintenance tips.
+Different roofing systems require different care.
 For shingle roofs, look for curling, cracking, or missing shingles.
 For metal roofs, check for rust, dents, or loose fasteners.

 7. Hire Professional Roofers for Annual Maintenance